1ndianl33t/1ndi-hacks/urlprobe/README.md

 # URLProbe

-*Takesakes a list of URLs and returns their HTTP response codes*
+*Take a list of URLs and returns their HTTP response codes*

 ## Install